 • How do I make an appointment?
 Please call our office at (630) 937-4214 to discuss your specific needs and to make an appointment.

 • How soon can I get a test done?
 Please call our office at (630) 937-4214 to schedule an appointment.
 We will discuss test issues and schedule the examination at that time.
 We will make every effort to accommodate your schedule and conduct the exam in a timely manner.
 Tests are typically conducted during normal business hours Monday through Friday.
-The examinee should be well-rested and have eaten before the exam.

 • What kinds of things cannot be tested?
 Mental states, such as love, lust, desire to be married, intentions, and hypothetical situations cannot be tested.
 Polygraph exams should be focused on physical acts and/or veracity, or whether or not someone did or said something.